Andrew-S-Rosen/cbe504/main.typ

 Plugging $K_ce("a")^ddagger$ into our expression for $k_"nonideal"$ in #ref(<eq:k_nonideal>) (which we will simply refer to as $k$ here) yields
 $ k = (k_"B" T)/h (C^std)^(1-m) exp(-(Delta G^std^ddagger)/ (R T)) (gamma_ce("A") gamma_"B")/gamma^ddagger. $<eq:k_dg>
 In the thermodynamically ideal case (i.e. $gamma_ce("A")=gamma_"B"=gamma^ddagger = 1$), this expression is known as the Eyring equation.
 #footnote[There is sometimes a linear correlation between $Delta H^std^ddagger$ and $Delta S^std^ddagger$ but not necessarily for the reasons one might anticipate.
 Refer to G.C.
-McBane,"Chemistry from Telephone Numbers: The False Isokinetic Relationship", _J.
+McBane, "Chemistry from Telephone Numbers: The False Isokinetic Relationship", _J.
 Chem.
 Educ._, 75, 919--922 (1998).]
 By convention, $C^std$ is typically taken as $P\/R T$ at 1 bar for gases or as 1 M for liquids.

 Naturally, when taking advantage of the thermodynamic relationship